Celebrate the Heart of Country, Americana, and Roots Music!

 And in case you are wondering where the metaphor of “steel magnolia” was taken from, Harling said that it’s a representation of boldness and tenderness that is fitting for every Southern woman.
 Harling is reminded of how his mother would often tell him to pick up magnolia blossoms with care since they quickly bruise.
 But despite the flower’s fragile feature, it is actually made of much tougher elements.

 To this day, Steel Magnolias remains to be a tearjerker classic.
-Isn’t it amazing how a brother’s love has brought us one of the most beautiful films in history?
+Isn’t it amazing how a brother’s love has brought us one of the most beautiful film in history?
 “All I wanted to do was have somebody remember her,” Harling said.

 Latest Stories